hsf-training/hsf-training-singularity-webpage/_episodes/05-definition-files.md

 > ## Deploying your containers
 > Keep in mind that, while building a container may be time consuming, the execution can be immediate and anywhere your image is available.
 > Once your container is built with the requirements of your analysis, you can deploy it in a large cluster and execute it
-> as far as Singularity is available on the site.
+> as far as Apptainer is available on the site.
 >
 > Libraries like [Sylabs Cloud Library](https://cloud.sylabs.io/library) ease the distribution of images.
 > Organizations like OSG provide instructions to [use available images](https://portal.osg-htc.org/documentation/htc_workloads/using_software/containers/)